raoulbia-ai/music-muse/README.md

    - **Suggestions Endpoint (`/api/suggestions`)**: Accepts a query parameter and returns a list of artist names that match the query.
    - **All Artists Endpoint (`/api/all_artists`)**: Returns a sorted list of all artist names available in the dataset.
    - **Details Endpoint (`/api/details`)**: Accepts a query parameter and returns detailed information about the specified artist, including albums and songs.
+   - **Endpoint Documentation**: Create detailed documentation for each endpoint, including request and response examples.
+   - **Error Responses**: Document the possible error responses for each endpoint and how they are handled.

 3. **Components**:
    - **App Component**: The main component that manages the overall layout and state of the application.
 It includes the search box and results table.
    - **SearchBox Component**: Handles user input for searching artists.
 It fetches suggestions and artist details from the backend and updates the state accordingly.
    - **ResultsTable Component**: Displays the details of the selected artist, including albums and songs, in a tabular format.
+   - **Component Hierarchy**: Include a component hierarchy diagram to show the structure and relationships between components.
+   - **Component Responsibilities**: Provide a detailed explanation of the responsibilities of each component.

 4. **State Management**:
    - **React Hooks**: The application uses React hooks (`useState`, `useEffect`) to manage state and side effects.
    - **State Variables**: Key state variables include `query` (search input), `suggestions` (list of artist suggestions), `details` (selected artist details), and `selectedSuggestion` (index of the currently highlighted suggestion).
    - **State Updates**: State is updated based on user interactions (e.g., typing in the search box, selecting a suggestion) and API responses.
+   - **State Flow**: Include a diagram showing the flow of state within the application.
+   - **State Variables**: Provide a detailed explanation of each state variable and its purpose.

 5. **Error Handling**:
    - **Backend**: Errors in the backend are logged, and appropriate HTTP status codes are returned to the frontend.